Francis Stewart, 5th Earl of Bothwell: Witchcraft accusations

-Bothwell was arrested on witchcraft accusations on 15 April 1591.
-Charged with trying to arrange the king's death through sorcery, he was imprisoned in Edinburgh Castle on 15 April 1591.
+Bothwell was arrested on accusations of witchcraft on 15 April 1591.
+Charged with trying to arrange the king's death through sorcery, he was imprisoned in Edinburgh Castle.
 These allegations arose through the events of the marriage of James VI to Anne of Denmark in September 1589.
 She had been expected to sail from Denmark but was prevented by storms three times.
 The Danish admiral Peder Munk attributed the storms to witchcraft.
-The same weather caused an accident in the river Forth drowning Jane Kennedy who James had appointed to be chief of Anne's ladies-in-waiting.
+The same weather caused an accident in the River Forth resulting in the drowning of Jane Kennedy, whom James had appointed to be chief of Anne's ladies-in-waiting.
 James then asked Bothwell, as Admiral of Scotland, to prepare a fleet to fetch Anne.
 Bothwell's estimate of the costs involved was high and James decided to raise funds and make the voyage himself.

 Bothwell remained in Scotland and was given a share of the government.
 Subsequently, in November 1590 those accused of witchcraft in North Berwick were tortured and made confessions about causing the storms by magic.
 The historian Christina Larner proposed that the character of the witch hunt with the "demonic pact" which featured in the confessions was influenced by Danish practice.
-In July 1590 a number of so-called witches had been arrested in the Copenhagen witch trials in Denmark including Anna Koldings for causing the storms.
-One of the Scottish accused, Agnes Sampson, according to James Melville of Halhill, claimed the devil had shown her a picture of James VI saying he should be "consumed at the instance of a noble man Francis Erle Bodowell."
-Another, Ritchie Graham, confessed and insisted he had conspired with the earl, leading to his arrest in April 1591.
+In July 1590 a number of so-called witches had been arrested in the Copenhagen witch trials in Denmark, including Anna Koldings, for causing the storms.
+One of the Scottish accused, healer Agnes Sampson, according to James Melville of Halhill, claimed the devil had shown her a picture of James VI saying he should be "consumed at the instance of a noble man Francis Erle Bodowell."
+Another, magician Ritchie Graham, confessed and insisted he had conspired with the earl, leading to his arrest in April 1591.